 - The leaves first start to turn in the fall

 - I haven’t gone to the grocery store in a while but still want to bake something

 - Our girls are coming for a visit

 - 1 Hour Buttermilk Caramel Cupcakes

 - The Perfect Spice Cake

 - Pumpkin Chocolate Chip Bread

-- Using an electric mixer, cream the shortening and sugar until fluffy – about 2 minutes.
+- Using an electric mixer, beat the shortening and sugar on high speed until fluffy, about 2-3 minutes.

-- Add egg, molasses, buttermilk and baking soda to the mixing bowl and beat on medium speed until smooth – about 1 minute.
+- Add egg, molasses, buttermilk, and baking soda to the mixing bowl and beat on medium-low speed just until smooth - about 30 seconds.

-- Pour batter into prepared pan and sprinkle the reserved flour and spice mixture evenly over the top of the batter.
+- Pour the batter into the prepared pan and sprinkle the reserved flour and spice mixture evenly over the top.

 - Bake for 35-45 minutes, until a toothpick inserted in the center comes out clean.
 Cool on a wire rack, slice into squares and serve.